 This is not necessary if you want to edit the song you have just recorded or played back.
+See "Working with have just recorded or played back.
 See "Working with the Song Finder" on p.
-110 (or page 35) for how to load a song.
+146 (or page 42) for how to load a song.

-(2) Press the 16-TRK SEQ. button.
+(2) Press the 16-TRACK SEQUENCER button.